Skip to content

 Social media compliance for healthcare institutions

 All healthcare social media marketers should get familiar with the HIPAA Privacy Rule.
-Even if you aren’t based in the U.S., HIPAA’s general principles provide good guidance.
+Even if you’re outside the U.S., HIPAA’s general principles provide good guidance.

-The main point?
+The bottom line?
 Healthcare providers can’t share any protected health information (PHI) on social media.

 HIPAA and FERPA compliance chart